NuclearInstruments/SCISDK/docs/custompacket.md

 ## Allignment check
 The `check_align_word` parameter can be used to check the packet alignment.
 If enabled, the `SCISDK_ReadData` function will check if the data are alligned to the packet.
 The alignament algorithm is the following:
-- first check the JSON from SciCompiler if the first word in the packet definition is a constant.
+- first check the JSON from Sci-Compiler if the first word in the packet definition is a constant.
 This will be the alignament word.
 - read a bounce of data from the FPGA fifo
 - check if the first world in the bounce is the alignament word, if not, discard data until the alignament word is found.